chaewon6050/Python-Playground-2025/README.md

 ### Clone
 'Cloning' means 'downloading' your forked repository to your own computer (where VS Code is installed).
 Now you can directly edit the code on your computer.

+### Branch
+Like a branch of a tree, a 'branch' is an independent workspace that splits off from your main code.
+You can safely modify and experiment with code within this branch without affecting the main project.

 ### Commit
 When you modify and save code on your computer, 'recording' those changes to Git is called 'committing'.